DriftSolutions/meshcore/meshcore-mqtt-irc/README.md

 # meshcore-mqtt-irc

-A virtual IRC server that bridges a [MeshCore](https://meshcore.io/) mesh radio node to a standard IRC client via MQTT in conjunction with [meshcore-mqtt](https://github.com/fdlamotte/meshcore_mqtt).
+A virtual IRC server that bridges a [MeshCore](https://meshcore.io/) mesh radio node to a standard IRC client via MQTT in conjunction with `meshcore-companion-mqtt` (in this same repo.)
 Connect any IRC client to it and chat on the mesh network as if it were an IRC network.

 ## How it works